Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-ankaios/eclipse-ankaios-dev/README.md

 Before starting active development we recommend you start once Ankaios with the current initial state config [startupState.yaml](./config/startupState.yaml).

-Note, if you have selected a challenge that requires resource usage statistics, please uncomment the config part for the `resource_monitor` workload in [startupState.yaml](./config/startupState.yaml).
-This workload runs in privileged mode in the same pid namespace as the devcontainer and provides you with the system's resource usage statistics like cpu and memory usage.
+**Note:** If you have selected a challenge that requires resource usage statistics like cpu or memory usage, do the steps at section [Resrouce statistics](#resource-usage-statistics) before continuing.

 Start Ankaios with all initial workloads:
 ```shell